smjn/cs733/assignment1/README.md

 * delete - Deletes a key from the server, error if key is expired or not found.

 All functions use locking mechanisms to provide concurrency.
 For performance reasons, if a user asks for a key and it is expired, the user is notified as not found and the key is deleted.

+Note: Time taken to run all tesk cases 97.555 sec (150 concurrent clients sending 250 commands each)